Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 • Shiny hunters

-Tapu Lele is not about being the best in one role—it’s about:
+Tapu Lele is not defined by being the single strongest Pokémon in one category.

 Frequently Asked Questions